PSPDFKit/awesome-nutrient/web/document-generator-vanillajs/README.md

 #### 2️⃣ Transition

 This is a step-by-step POC where the user can traverse steps by basically doing back and fourth.
 This is implemented by the means of `go<Section>()` functions, which ensure the transition from the current section to the desired section.
-The current section is whichever section is visible (the one that does not have `class="none"`, courtecy of Picnic CSS).
+The current section is whichever section is visible (the one that does not have `class="none"`, courtesy of Picnic CSS).

 > [!NOTE]
-> There's a transition section which is used to "block" the sreen during transition from one step to another, for which `startTransition(message)` and `endTransitionTo(section)` functions are used.
+> There's a transition section which is used to "block" the screen during transition from one step to another, for which `startTransition(message)` and `endTransitionTo(section)` functions are used.

 When one step transitions into another is where the magic happens - this is where we load, construct, deconstruct documents and render them into appropriate editors or viewers.

-Here's an example of transioning to the DOCX editor step (step 4), where we're fine tuning the generated DOCX, before converting it to a PDF:
+Here's an example of transitioning to the DOCX editor step (step 4), where we're fine tuning the generated DOCX, before converting it to a PDF:

 ```
 function goDocxEditor() {